Murfreesboro, Arkansas

-Murfreesboro is a city in, and the county seat of, Pike County, Arkansas, United States.
+Murfreesboro is a city in and the county seat of Pike County, Arkansas, United States.
 Its population was 1,641 at the 2010 census.
-The city is known for the Crater of Diamonds State Park located south of the city.
+The Crater of Diamonds State Park is located approximately 1 mile southeast of the city.

 History

-In 1906, diamonds were found on a local farm.
-It was determined that an 80-acre (32 ha) volcanic formation was the source of the diamonds.
-The property was eventually sold to the state of Arkansas, which opened the 37-acre Crater of Diamonds State Park to the public.
-As a tourist attraction a daily fee ($10 in 2021) is charged to search for diamonds.

-Also located in Murfreesboro is the 1,000-year-old Ka-Do-Ha Indian Village and museum dedicated to it, which offers a field that can be excavated for authentic arrowheads.
+Located in Murfreesboro is the 1,000-year-old Ka-Do-Ha Indian Village and museum dedicated to it, which offers a field that can be excavated for authentic arrowheads.